Engbenjamin/Process_Document_Instructor_Draft/README.md

 Embedded systems are ubitquitious with various domains of Electronics Engineering from home electronics, aerospace, medical equipment and more.
 Taking embedded systems courses will prepare you with the knowledge of software, firmware, and hardware elements and how theses work together within a larger mechanical or electronic system.
 UWB courses in embedded systems include [examples].

 ### Electrical Sensors
 A core part of any electronic system are the inputs.
-Courses covering electrical sensors will prepare students for implementing these in electronics devices.
+Courses covering electrical sensors will prepare students for implementing these in electronic devices.
 UWB courses in electrical sensors include [examples]

 ---
 ## Building Your Electronics Engineering Project Portfolio